Hay fever: how to support it naturally

 3. Reduce your intake of high-histamine foods

-Histamine is found in many healthy foods, but too much can overwhelm your system – especially if your DAO enzyme activity is low.
+Histamine is found in many healthy foods, but too much can overwhelm your system, especially if your DAO activity is low and your body is already working hard to process histamine from pollen exposure.
 Try cutting back on the following during hay fever season:

 • Drinks: alcohol, coffee, black/green tea